timkaye11/goRecommend/collabFilter/README.md

 		4, 4, 1, 2, 3,
 		2, 4, 0, 3, 4,
 		3, 1, 3, 0, 4}, 5, 5)

+	// Can also load/build matrix from a text file prefs := Load("path/to/file", "separator")

 	// product titles <- column titles for prefs matrix products := []string{"Spiderman", "Big Momma's House", "Vanilla Sky", "Pacific Rim", "The Mask"}